 Volunteer on a medical placement in Sri Lanka and gain valuable work experience shadowing local doctors.
 Focus on one field of medicine or work on rotation in various departments.

-Volunteer on a midwifery placement in Sri Lanka and gain work experience shadowing staff.
-You may have the opportunity to work in pre and post-natal wards, labour wards and theatre.
+Volunteer on a Midwifery placement in Sri Lanka and gain work experience shadowing staff.
+You will have the opportunity to work in pre and post-natal wards, labour wards and theatre.

-Working under the supervision of a qualified pharmacist at a medicine dispatch unit in a general hospital, you will help dispense medication and do data capturing.
+Volunteer under the supervision of a qualified pharmacist at a medicine dispatch unit in a general hospital in Sri Lanka.
+You will help dispense medication and do data capturing.